nicoxmcd/Docker/README.md

 - Learn how to deploy Docker applications - manually, with managed services or with Kubernetes

 ## Setup Docker Desktop for Windows
 To check which version of Windows you are running you can open `Settings >> System >> About >> Windows Specifications`.
 Since I am utilizing Windows 11 Pro, then I will only need to follow a few steps to install Docker Desktop.
 Docker is not natively supported on Windows which is why there are some steps you need to follow before installation.
-If you are running an earlier version of Windows and or (the version is Windows Home there are other instructions you will need to follow)[https://learn.microsoft.com/en-us/windows/wsl/install].
+If you are running an earlier version of Windows and or [the version is Windows Home there are other instructions you will need to follow](https://learn.microsoft.com/en-us/windows/wsl/install).
 ![My specifications for Windows](https://github.com/nicomcd/Docker/assets/35404943/ebed0b4e-aaa9-45df-8fc6-48286c1ec9b9) Then I can open `Windows Powershell` and `Run as Adminstrator` and enable Hyper-V by running the following command:
 ```